wagtail/wagtail/docs/reference/pages/panels.rst

     InlinePanel( relation_name, panels=None, heading='', label='', help_text='', min_num=None, max_num=None )

 The ``relation_name`` is the ``related_name`` label given to the cluster's ``ParentalKey`` relation.
 You can add the ``panels`` manually or make them part of the cluster model. ``heading`` and ``help_text`` provide a heading and caption, respectively, for the Wagtail editor. ``label`` sets the text on the add button, and is used as the heading when ``heading`` is not present.
 Finally, ``min_num`` and ``max_num`` allow you to set the minimum/maximum number of forms that the user must submit.

-.. versionchanged:: 1.0

-    In previous versions, it was necessary to pass the base model as the first parameter to :class:`~wagtail.admin.edit_handlers.InlinePanel`; this is no longer required.

 For another example of using model clusters, see :ref:`tagging`